zer0def/nginxinc-kubernetes-ingress/docs/content/app-protect-waf/configuration.md

 The request will be blocked.

-The `link` option is also available in the `openApiFileReference` property and is synonymous with the `open-api-files` property as seen in the App Protect WAF policy example above.
+The `link` option is also available in the `openApiFileReference` property and is synonymous with the `open-api-files` property as seen in the policy example above.

 **Note**: `openApiFileReference` is not an array.

 ## Configuration in NGINX Plus Ingress Controller using Virtual Server Resource
-In this example we deploy the NGINX Plus Ingress Controller with NGINX App Protect WAF, a simple web application and then configure load balancing and WAF protection for that application using the VirtualServer resource.
+In this example we deploy NGINX Ingress Controller with NGINX Plus and NGINX App Protect WAF, deploy a simple web application, and then configure load balancing and WAF protection for that application using the VirtualServer resource.

 **Note:** You can find the example, and the files referenced, on [GitHub](https://github.com/nginxinc/kubernetes-ingress/tree/v3.1.1/examples/custom-resources/app-protect-waf).

 ## Prerequisites

-1. Follow the installation [instructions](https://docs.nginx.com/nginx-ingress-controller/installation) to deploy the Ingress Controller with NGINX App Protect WAF.
+1. Follow the installation [instructions](https://docs.nginx.com/nginx-ingress-controller/installation) to deploy NGINX Ingress Controller with NGINX Plus and NGINX App Protect WAF.
-2. Save the public IP address of the Ingress Controller into a shell variable:
+2. Save the public IP address of NGINX Ingress Controller into a shell variable:
    ```
     $ IC_IP=XXX.YYY.ZZZ.III
    ```

-3. Save the HTTP port of the Ingress Controller into a shell variable:
+3. Save the HTTP port of NGINX Ingress Controller into a shell variable:
    ```
     $ IC_HTTP_PORT=<port number>
     ```